-Figure 11 shows the range of ages that tākoketai have been when recaptured for the first time at the colony, as well as age of first-time breeders and first-time successful breeders.
+Figure 11 shows the range of ages that black petrels have been when recaptured for the first time at the colony, as well as age of first-time breeders and first-time successful breeders.
 The youngest returnee detected was observed at 2.6 years in the 2011/12 breeding season (Bell. et al. 2022a).

-During the 2023/24 breeding season, the median return age was 5.8 years (mean return age was $7.0 \pm 0.3$ years; min and max range 3.6-24.1 years; Figure 11), which was similar to the previous 2022/2023 breeding season (median 6, min and max range 3.6-34.7 years (Bell et al. 2023), and all returned chicks (median return age 5.7 years; min and max range 2.6-34.7; Appendix 8.1).
+During the 2023/24 breeding season, the median return age was 5.8 years (mean return age was 7.0 ± 0.3 years; min and max range 3.6-24.1 years; Figure 11), which was similar to the previous 2022/2023 breeding season (median 6, min and max range 3.6-34.7 years (Bell et al. 2023) and all returned chicks (median return age 5.7 years; min and max range 2.6-34.7; Appendix 8.1).

-Despite the ongoing bi-annual visits to the study colony since 1995/96, some birds can remain undetected for many years.
-The oldest tākoketai recaptured for the first time since being banded as a chick, occurred during the 2022/23 season when a 34.7 year old was caught on the surface clacking outside a random, non-monitored burrow.
+Despite the ongoing bi-annual visits to the study colony since 1995/96 some birds can remain undetected for many years with the oldest black petrel recaptured for the first time since being banded as a chick occurred in the 2022/23 season with a 34.7 year old being caught on the surface clacking outside a random, non-monitored burrow.
 Previously the oldest chick was caught during the 2011/12 breeding season at 26.6 years (Bell, et al. 2022b) and the oldest returned chick caught this season was 24.1 years old.

-Figure 11: The age of tākoketai/black petrels (Procellaria parkinsoni) banded as chicks that have returned to the colony as adults when first returned (black bars), when first recorded breeding (blue bars) and first recorded successfully breeding (green bars) on Aotea/Great Barrier Island.
+Figure 11: The age of tākoketai/black petrels (Procellaria parkinsoni) banded as chicks that have returned to the colony as adults when first returned (black bars), when first recorded breeding (blue bars) and first recorded successfully breeding (green bars) on Great Barrier Island/Aotea.

-Despite a similar number of chicks being banded each year prior to fledging, the percentage of chicks (from each cohort) returning to the colony at Hirakimata on Aotea as adults is very low and fluctuates between 1.2-15.9% of chicks banded observed each year (Figure 12; Table 6 and Table 7).
+Despite a similar number of chicks being banded each year prior to fledging, the percentage of chicks (from each cohort) returning to the colony at Mt Hobson/Hirakimata on Great Barrier Island/Aotea as adults is very low and fluctuates between 1.2-15.9% of chicks banded observed each year (Figure 12; Table 6 and 7).